pagkly/Zed/Investopedia3/Maximum Foreseeable Loss – MFL Is a Worst-Case Insurance Risk Measurement.md

 A claim for a maximum foreseeable loss is extensive, as it will include not just physical losses, such as the property housing the business and the products, supplies, and equipment owned by the company, but also the impact the adverse event had on the day-to-day running of the operations.

-The policy acknowledges the potential loss of business, called [business interruption](https://www.investopedia.com/terms/b/business-interruption-insurance.asp), which is likely unavoidable while repairs to the property are ongoing.
+The policy acknowledges the potential loss of business, called [[business interruption]](https://www.investopedia.com/terms/b/business-interruption-insurance.asp), which is likely unavoidable while repairs to the property are ongoing.
 Depending on the size of the property and the extent of the business, repairs could take weeks or months.
 The business interruption might be complete (100%) or partial (say, 50%) depending on whether it’s possible to resume business at another physical location or in some cases, digitally.
 The maximum foreseeable loss refers to the worst-case scenario that a company might potentially face should an adverse event occur.

 ### Key Takeaways